DRSchlaubi/mcserv/README.md

 Spigot still uses the ancient [Spigot BuildTools](https://www.spigotmc.org/wiki/buildtools/) to distribute itself, because those take very long to run and only run in Git Bash (on Windows) we decided to not support Spigot

+## Do you support ARM?

+Whilst we generally support arm, we do not provide precompiled binaries for ARM (since GitHub actions doesn't support ARM runners).
+However, you can compile the project yourself (See [Compiling from source](#compiling-from-source))

 # For developers

 **Note: Gradle requires a JDK, if you don't have one installed, we recommend installing it